jhumayun/FirstPSR4Package/README.md

 The contants in index.php are used to specify relative excel file path and type of file.

 Factory and singleton design pattern are mainly used to develop this package.

+phpoffice/phpspreadsheet is used as third party library to read from excel files.